fraterrisus/walkthroughs/aethus/items.md

 *Where:* Found in Facilities throughout the Lost World and Magma Rifts.
 [Fished](#fishing-lure) from the Lost World swamp.
 Crafted at the Electronics Workbench, once you find [Aetherium](#strange-ore-chunk).

+*Blueprint:* In a crate on the back side of the Manufacturing Hub inside Tau.

 *Cost:* 3x (2x) [Strange Ore Chunks](#strange-ore-chunk), 1x [Depthane Bar](#depthane-bar), 1x [Advanced Electronics](#advanced-electronics)

 Anti-Gravity tech is the reason why ARC has such a dominant position among the megacorps, and turns into a major plot point later in the game.
 Your only use for it is to craft [Fishing Lures](#fishing-lure), though.